School Council application form

 This year, the children tested their super powers by taking on different challenges throughout the day.
 Our School Council lead an assembly, via zoom and listened to children's ideas for challenges that they'd like to do on the day.
 Each class had a go at the 'Guess the Teacher' from the baby photo quiz and also took part in 'Share a Smile' by telling hilarious jokes to each other.
 The children had amazing day in their colourful outfits and were all superheroes when taking part in their class challenges.
 A particular well done to Foundation for walking a combined total of 59.15 miles!
 The support from parents, carers, grandparents, aunts, uncles and friends was phenomenal, raising a whopping £2439 for Comic Relief!
 A huge thank you to you all!

-Last year's chosen charity was EACH (East Anglia's Children's Hospice).
+Two years ago, our chosen charity was EACH (East Anglia's Children's Hospice).
 We were given a guided tour.

 At Holbrook we are proud to have pupil representatives that take part in Class and School Council meetings.
 These councils are in place so that pupils have a voice and can be involved in decisions about the school that affect them.
 Class Council allows all pupils the opportunity to raise issues, share ideas and take part in discussions.
 Children manage to reach a democratic solution.
 Wider issues that arise at Class Council are discussed further at School Council.
 It is important that as many pupil voices are heard as possible.
 Pupils at Holbrook know that this is their school and their thoughts and ideas matter.
 Our School Council meet every two weeks and share their minutes at whole school assemblies.
 A 'Big Question' is then discussed the following week during discussions in class.
 Our School Council also act as an eco-committee and are devoted to making Holbrook as green a school as possible.